-The solar photovoltaic systems will be provided at no cost to homeowners nor will liens be placed on the property.
-Current homeowners may transfer the solar rooftops if they sell their home, without cost to future owners.
-GRID Alternatives will also conduct a post-installation training session within three months of install for all homeowners who receive solar.
-They will be provided additional information about their system, their new energy bills, and important phone numbers in case there is a problem with the system.
-Homeowners will also be asked for referrals to others residents who may be interested.
+The solar PV systems are being provided at no cost to homeowners.
+Homeowners may transfer the solar rooftops if they sell their home, without cost to future owners.
+Additionally, within three months of installation, GRID Alternatives is sharing information on their system, their energy bills, and important contact information in case there is a problem with the system.
+Homeowners are also be asked for referrals to other potentially interested residents.

-The average cost per system is roughly \$20,000, with an average DC rating (system size) of 3.7 kW, average AC rating (system size) of 3.2 kW, and an average lifetime client savings of \$34,532.
+The average cost per system is roughly \$20,000, with an average DC rating (system size) of 3.7 kW, average AC rating (system size) of 3.2 kW, and an average lifetime of client savings of \$34,532.
 Homeowners can expect to save 50%-90% on their energy bill.
 Other project co-benefits are detailed in the table below.
-To learn more about Roofstop Solar Project beneficiaries, please visit page 30, "Stories from the Community."
+To learn more about Rooftop Solar Project beneficiaries, please visit page 33, "Stories from the Community."

-Single-Family Solar Photovoltaic Installations
+Single-family Solar Photovoltaic Installations